 Feed drying: PEEK is very common in the pet food industry that uses a lot of drying out processes when producing products using very high temperatures.

 Pharmaceutical products: Medical equipment has to be cleaned at very high temperatures, usually up to 150°C, that many plastics such as PA and PET, cannot sustain.
 PEEK is also resistant to bacteria, which means that there is less chance of contamination.

 Vacuum belt filters: Vacuum belt filtration is carried out to dry out and de-water chemicals and when PEEK is used in the filter, they are much more durable.

 Thermoplastic PEEK is Versatile

 Industry specialists agree that PEEK is one of the highest performing chemicals, as it’s very versatile.
-If the industry that you work in requires high strength and a low specific gravity, PEEK is the ideal option.
+If the industry that you work in requires high strength and low specific gravity, PEEK is the ideal option.

 When choosing thermoplastic plates and other components of a valve part, it is always good to research the industry and read reviews from manufacturers to see which material is the right choice for you.
-It would also be a wise decision to purchase of a reputable manufacturer, who has had many referrals, as a result of the quality they provide.
+It would also be a wise decision to purchase a reputable manufacturer, which has had many referrals, as a result of the quality they provide.
 That being said, it is difficult to ignore the advantages of thermoplastic PEEK.

 Peripheral Valve Internals